 The Mills Act Application was intended to be prepared and submitted by the property owner.
 To avoid any additional costs or confusion, staff is available to help you through the application process and answer any questions you may have.

-For more information, please contact Shannon Anthony at 619-533-6301.
+For more information, please contact Jamie Kennedy at 619-446-5445 or [email protected].
 We look forward to hearing from you!

 Informational Handout provides information on the Mills Act program, eligibility and application requirements, contract conditions, and fees.